codingwithmagga/mathvizanimator/docs/user_guide/project_settings.rst

 Project Settings
 ================

-In :ref:`Change project settings` there was already explained how to open the project settings (**Project->Project Settings**) and how to change the length of the video.
+In :ref:`first_steps/index:Change project settings` there was already explained how to open the project settings (**Project->Project Settings**) and how to change the length of the video.
 Here we take a closer look on all the options we have.

 .. image:: images/project_settings_popup.png
   :width: 600